Debuffer-XDA/Gov-Tuner/README.md

 Gov-Tuner
 ------
-This mod will fine tune your CPU governor for perfect balance between battery life and performance.
+Fine tune your CPU governor for perfect balance between battery life and performance.

 Visit [the official thread in XDA](http://forum.xda-developers.com/android/software-hacking/mod-gov-tuner-project-29th-june-2016-t3407828) for support and governor requests!